digitalearthafrica/crop-mask/production/README.md

 ---
 ## Other useful run notes

-* Check logs: `kubectl -n processing logs <job-id>`

 * See what jobs are running  `kubectl -n processing get jobs`

+* Check the logs of a job: `kubectl -n processing logs <job-id>`

 * Restarting the job if timeout errors prevent all messages being consumed:

-     - Check the logs aof multiple jobs
+     - Check the logs of multiple jobs
-     - If multiptle logs show the time-out error, then delete the job with `kubectl -n processing delete jobs crop-mask-ml-job`
+     - If multiple logs show the time-out error, then delete the job with `kubectl -n processing delete jobs crop-mask-ml-job`
      - Restart the job: `kubectl apply -f workspaces/deafrica-prod-af/processing/06_stats_crop_mask.yaml -n processing`